A Prose by Any Other Name

 Her skin remained as lovely white as the milk before she churned it

-There was cancer, in her neck, or perhaps it was her jaw.
+There was cancer in her throat, or perhaps it was her jaw.

 I’m not certain, but they got it all - and then some.